norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 #### the old motorcycle salesman
 There is one more lesson to learn from my motorcycle-selling history.
 While my focus thus far has been on the saga of the many fly-by-night salespeople with their momentous rise and subsequent fall, there were others.
 One in particular, was an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
 Rick benefited from the bubble as much as the next, purchasing a modest house and trading in his run-down Honda Civic for a new model.
 There came a point where it seemed like _everyone_ was getting into the motorcycle selling game - realtors, car salespeople, even stock brokers were moonlighting with us.
 Rick was frustrated with this crowd - they knew nothing about the bikes they were selling, and they had no investment in the motorcycle community.
 After the crash, Rick kept on business as usual.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
 When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a motorcycle to a person he enjoyed working with, he would write down that person's phone number and birthday in the book.
-Over a span of 20 years he filled the book until every day gave him a list to call.
-And almost every day, one of those calls would need a bike or know someone that did.
+Over a span of 20 years he filled the book until every day provided him a list of calls to make - and almost every list provided at least one customer who needed a bike or knew someone that did.
+The "old salesman" was there before the crazy excess.
+He watched it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk1ODMxNjUwLC0yMDg5OTgzOTM1LDE0MD
-gzMjU3NzMsLTExMDc5NjU4MTAsLTExNzEzMjEyNTIsNjAxMTA5
-ODk4LC01MjAzOTA0NDYsMTE4MTE0MDMwOCwtMjc1NDI1NTUwLD
-I0NTg5MDg5NywtMTIxMzY5ODM3NCwtMTMzMTE5OTc5OCwtMTAx
-Mzk0MDEzMSw5NzI3MzUxODAsLTE3MjI3OTczMjUsLTEwODQzND
-U2NDMsLTE5MjY4NjI4NTMsMTI1MTA1MjAzMywxMDE2MTE5NDUz
-LC0xOTMwMzYxMzFdfQ==
+eyJoaXN0b3J5IjpbMTY1Mjk4NDU2MCw3OTU4MzE2NTAsLTIwOD
+k5ODM5MzUsMTQwODMyNTc3MywtMTEwNzk2NTgxMCwtMTE3MTMy
+MTI1Miw2MDExMDk4OTgsLTUyMDM5MDQ0NiwxMTgxMTQwMzA4LC
+0yNzU0MjU1NTAsMjQ1ODkwODk3LC0xMjEzNjk4Mzc0LC0xMzMx
+MTk5Nzk4LC0xMDEzOTQwMTMxLDk3MjczNTE4MCwtMTcyMjc5Nz
+MyNSwtMTA4NDM0NTY0MywtMTkyNjg2Mjg1MywxMjUxMDUyMDMz
+LDEwMTYxMTk0NTNdfQ==
 -->